Project Overview

 After construction is complete, dogs will continue to be allowed off-leash in areas of the park per City policy PAR 3.01.20 except within the sensitive estuary habitat, which will be protected by a low fence.
 Please help steward the new estuary by keeping people and dogs out of this fragile area.

-How will this project enhance habitat?
+How does this project enhance habitat?

 Features of the new 2.4-acre estuary include a vegetated saltmarsh as well as native vegetation around the estuary that will help cool and filter freshwater entering Bellingham Bay.
-The project will also include “beach nourishment,” which consists of installing new gravel along the shoreline to enhance tidal processes and provide habitat for spawning forage fish.
+The project also includes “beach nourishment,” which consists of installing new gravel along the shoreline to enhance tidal processes and provide habitat for spawning forage fish.
 Surf smelt – a type of forage fish – have been documented nearby, and this project aims to expand spawning gravels available for these and other forage fish species.
 Forage fish provide the foundation for local marine food webs and are an especially important food source for salmon (Nearshore Juvenile Chinook Study, Beamer et al, 2015).

 What can I do to help care for the new estuary habitat?

-• Bag and dispose of pet waste in trash both at home and away.
+- Bag and dispose of pet waste in trash both at home and away.

 Is the City removing the pier as part of the Little Squalicum Estuary project?